BIBLE PASSAGE:

 diluting the magnitude of what Jesus did for us on the cross.
 He

-tells us that our mission is to share the Lord without making any
+tells us that our mission is to share about the Lord without trying

-If our attitude is wrong, then others will be too focused on us and
+If our attitude is wrong, then others will be too focused on us instead

-will miss the message of the cross.
-This is an injustice to what the
+of the Lord; they will miss the message of the cross.
+This is an injustice

-“cross of Christ” means to the world.
-He suffered for all mankind
+to what the “cross of Christ” means to the world.
+He suffered for all of

-and we should never dilute what Jesus did on the cross (out of His
+mankind and we should never dilute what Jesus did on the cross (out of

 ACTION: